bmeurant/technical-docs/software-architecture/architectural-patterns/mvc.md

 ---

-## Variations and Derived Architectures
+## Related Patterns, Concepts and Variations

 The MVC pattern has given rise to [[mvw|several variants]] that attempt to solve its challenges and adapt to new environments, particularly the web.